-Under the Luxembourg Company Law, directors may be liable to the Company in accordance with the general law for the execution of their mandate and for any misconduct in the management of the Company's affairs.
+Under the Luxembourg law of August 10, 1915 on commercial companies, as amended, (the "Luxembourg Company Law"), directors may be liable to the Company in accordance with the general law for the execution of their mandate and for any misconduct in the management of the Company's affairs.
 Directors are jointly and severally liable towards either the Company or any third parties from damages resulting from the violation of the Luxembourg Company Law or the Company's articles of association.
 Directors shall be discharged from such liability in the case of a violation to which they were not a party provided no misconduct is attributable to them and such violation has been reported to the first general meeting of shareholders after they have acquired knowledge thereof.